 - However whenever episodes play up the Ship Tease between her and Buster she suddenly sports a much more feminine figure.
 In "Thirteensomething" she's sporting outright cleavage.

 - And of course, whenever she does impressions of Buxom Beauty Standard characters or celebrities like Jessica Rabbit or Dolly Parton the boobs come with it.

 - Fitz's wife from 12 oz.
 Mouse.

 - Orangina commercials have breasts on everything: deer, flamingoes, octopi, flowers, and male-colored peacocks.

-- The Worldkillers from the New 52 plays this straight and averts it.
-Of the three members confirmed to be female, Reign and Perrilus have this, while Deimax has the biggest most masculine build of the lot, and except for the Non-Mammalian Hair, doesn't look female at all.
+- The Worldkillers from the New 52 play this straight and avert it.
+Of the three members confirmed to be female, Reign and Perrilus have this, while Deimax has the biggest, most masculine build of the lot, and except for the Non-Mammalian Hair, doesn't look female at all.